 4. Corollary – Additional Reference

-Comparison with existing tree UI navigation model: The following diagram shows the current model and the new model side by side.
-In the current “tree” model, you have to expand parent nodes if you want to see neighboring (aka “corollary”) APIs.
-The expander must be clicked every time you load a new page.
-Many developers are unaware that the expander exists; without it, you must navigate up a level (reloading the page) every time you want to see APIs alongside the one you landed on.
+Comparison with the existing tree UI navigation model: The diagram below shows both the current model and the new one side by side.
+In the current “tree” model, you must expand parent nodes to see neighboring (also known as “corollary”) APIs.
+The expander needs to be clicked each time you load a new page.
+Many developers are unaware of the expander’s existence; without it, you have to go up a level (reloading the page) every time you want to see APIs alongside the one you landed on.

-P1 – I need the Dev Center to retain basics about my dev environment
+P1 – I need the Dev Center to keep basic information about my development environment

 P1 – Show me related classes, properties, and members without losing context

-P1 – Context is lost if levels are hidden and neighbors as reference
+P1 – Context is lost when levels are hidden and neighbors are used as references

-P1 – I want to sort/filter APIs by language
+P1 – I want to be able to sort and filter APIs by language

-P2 – Currently fixed page width is restrictive due to lengthy documentation
+P2 – The fixed page width is restrictive due to lengthy documentation

 Developer Research Feedback